fabric8io/fabric8/docs/cdi.md

        }

 ### Integration with Apache Deltaspike
-In kubernetes its quite common to pass around configuration via Environment Variables.
+In kubernetes, it's quite common to pass around configuration via Environment Variables.
 Outside of kubernetes java developers often use System properties, property files and what not.
-DeltaSpike provides an awesome extension which works great along with the fabric8 extension that allows the user to inject configuration form various sources:
+DeltaSpike provides an awesome extension which works great along with the fabric8 extension that allows the user to inject configuration from various sources:

 * System Properties
 * Environment Variables